gretchenhu/BuddhaWorldGallery_v2/README.md

 # BuddhaWorldGallery_v2

 BuddhaWorldGallery_v2 was improved upon our previous project BuddhaWorldGallery.
-It is an online website for art lovers to be able to browse, filter, and upload buddha artifacts across the world.
-Users will be able to filter artifacts based on the dynasty they like, upload new artifacts to our database, and leave comments about their favorite artifacts.
+It is an online website for art lovers to be able to browse, filter, and upload buddhism artifacts across the world.
+Users will be able to filter artifacts based on the dynasty they like and leave comments about their favorite artifacts.

 ## Authors